 In Europe, the Czech Republic is the prime supplier of methamphetamine and crystal meth to Europe.
 While most European countries had perhaps five or ten meth labs seized, the Czech Republic was home to more than 400 meth labs that were seized and destroyed.
 It is estimated that out of every 20 doses of crystal meth used in Europe, 19 come from the Czech Republic.
 There are no restrictions on buying pseudoephedrine-containing cold medications in Poland, so that is where Czech meth manufacturers go for their supplies.

-If you know someone who is using crystal meth, contact a Narconon drug rehabilitation counselor right away and get them some help.
+If you know someone who is using crystal meth, contact us for help.